 An SX195 Construction Support Vessel, the Acta Auriga, was contracted by Acta Marine and delivered 2018.
 The SMST motion compensated gangway has integrated elevator and crane functionality.
 The vessel can perform 3D compensated lifts with its 6t 3D crane, and has accommodation for 120 people.
-The vessel was contracted for Operations and Maintenance work at the BARD Offshore 1 offshore wind farm.
+The vessel was contracted for Operations and Maintenance work at the BARD Offshore 1 offshore wind farm, an assignment completed in 2021.
 A sister vessel, Acta Centaurus, was delivered from Ulstein Verft 2019.
 Unlike its sister, this vessel also features a helideck.
 She has already worked at various European offshore wind parks.

 Operations & Maintenance

 Once more, at this stage vessels for Service Operations, Survey and IMR and cable laying vessels are relevant types of vessels.

 Floating installation and jack-up installation vessels are vessels for the decommissioning phase.